matsmaiwald/matsmaiwald.github.io/_posts/2021-02-22-DeepAR-Overview.md

 ## Objective

-Letting $$ z_{i,t} $$ denote the value of time series $$ i $$ in period $$ t $$, our aim is to obtain a probabilistic forecast for a set of $$ N $$ time series and for $$ T - t_0 $$ periods ahead, where $$ t_0 $$ and $$ T $$ denote the first and last period for which want a forecast.
+Letting $$ z_{i,t} $$ denote the value of a time series $$ i $$ in period $$ t $$, our aim is to obtain a probabilistic forecast for a set of $$ N $$ time series and for $$ T - t_0 $$ periods ahead, where $$ t_0 $$ and $$ T $$ denote the first and last period for which want a forecast.
 So given the historical realisations of the time series
 $$\{\boldsymbol{z}_{i,1:t_0-1}\}_{i=1, ..., N}$$,
 where $$[z_{i, 1}, z_{i, 2}, ... , z_{i,t_0-1}] := \boldsymbol{z}_{i, 1:t_0-1} $$, as well as a past and future observations of a (potentially time series specific) vector of covariates $$ \boldsymbol{x}_{i,t} $$,
 we want to obtain $$P(\boldsymbol{z}_{i,t_0:T}|\boldsymbol{z}_{i,1:t_{0-1}}, x_{i,1:T}) $$ i.e. a probability distribution for the value of each time series for each of the future periods from $$t_0$$ up to $$T$$.

-Note that is assumed that we know the values of the covariate vector for all future periods which puts an important limitation on the kinds of variables we can use as covariates.
+Note that is assumed that we know the values of the covariate vector for all future periods.
+This puts an important limitation on the kinds of variables we can use as covariates.

-## High-level modelling approach
+## Modelling approach

-Let's look at the case where our target variable can take the value any real number (check out the original paper for the count data case).
-Assuming that $$ z_{i,t} $$ is real-valued, the high-level modelling approach will be to estimate the following mapping
+Assuming that our target variable $$ z_{i,t} $$ can take any value on the real line (check out the original paper for the count data case), the high-level modelling approach will be to estimate the following mapping

 _Data_ $$\rightarrow $$ _Neural Network_ $$ \rightarrow $$ _parameters of pdf_ for $$ z_{i,t} $$.

-For the parametric form of the pdf we will assume a normal distribution.
-The more challenging part will be wrapping our head around the structure of the Neural Netowrk (NN) which is where most of the magic happens.
+For the parametric form of the pdf we can assume e.g. normal distribution.
+So far, so good.
+Let's now look at the Neural Netowrk (NN) which is where most of the magic will happen.

-## NN high-level overview
+## Neural Network architecture
-The neural network that maps the data to the probability distribution of the target variable is _autoregressive_ (as it takes the previous periods target variable as input), _recurrent_ (as it takes it own hidden state from the previous period as input) neural network.
-It is made up of stacked LSTM layers (to allow signal efficiently travel through the unrolled RNN).
+The neural network that maps the data to the probability distribution of the target variable is _autoregressive_ (it takes the target variable from the previous period as input) and _recurrent_ (it takes it own hidden state from the previous period as input) neural network.
+It is made up of stacked LSTM layers (to allow information to efficiently travel through the unrolled RNN).
 The following graphic shows the data flow through the network at training (left) and prediction time (right).

 ![Graph1](/assets/graphs/DeepARNN.jpeg)
 *Graph 1*